Doctrine and Discipline of Divorce

-The Doctrine and Discipline of Divorce: Restor'd to the Good of Both Sexes, From the Bondage of Canon Law was published by John Milton on 1 August 1643.
+The Doctrine and Discipline of Divorce: Restor'd to the Good of Both Sexes, From the Bondage of Canon Law was published by the English poet and polemicist John Milton on 1 August 1643.
 An expanded second edition was published on 2 February 1644.
-The editions were published anonymously, and his name was not associated with the text until they were denounced before Parliament in August 1644.
-Milton's basic scriptural argument is that Christ did not abrogate the Mosaic permission for divorce found in Deuteronomy 24:1 because in Matthew 19 he was just addressing a specific audience of Pharisees.
+The editions were published anonymously, and his name was not associated with the text until they were denounced before the Parliament of England in August 1644.
+Milton's basic scriptural argument is that Jesus did not abrogate the Mosaic permission for divorce found in Deuteronomy 24:1 because in Matthew 19 he was just addressing a specific audience of Pharisees.